When thinking about your keywords, remember to:

 Journal and newspaper article titles tend to be much more specific, so in an article database, you might have to adjust your search and add more specific search terms.

 OR - broadens a search by combining synonyms or alternative forms of words.
 Any of the words must be present.
 Write down any commonly used alternatives to/synonyms for your search terms and connect them with or

-NOT - excludes terms from a search; narrows and focuses a search Example: christian not catholic
+NOT - excludes terms from a search; narrows and focuses a search Example: south asia not pakistan

 TRUNCATION (aka wildcard) - symbol used at the end of a word or rootword to retrieve variant word endings, including plurals; makes a search more efficient by decreasing the number of searches.
-Example: expressionis* retrieves: expressionism, expressionist, expressionists
+Example: religio* retrieves: religion, religions, religious, etc.

 Many (not all) databases use the * as the truncation symbol.
-Check the online Help in each database to find which symbol is used.
+If you're not sure, check the online Help in each database to find which symbol is used.